Power BI DevOps

 What is DevOps?
 It's a process of managing changes to software or systems in a controlled fashion, usually involving source code control, version control, testing and deployment processes.
 Wikipedia describes it as:

 "DevOps is a combination of software development and information technology operations.
 DevOps is a set of software development practices that aim to shorten the systems development life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives."
 (Wikipedia)

-Yes it's true that Power BI doesn't have any native support for DevOps processes, but we can manage it ourselves with good development practices.
+Yes it's true that Power BI doesn't have great support for DevOps processes, but we can still manage it with good development practices.

 First of all you need a source control system; you could use a number of tools, including Azure Devops Server (formally TFS) or Git, if you want an easy way of getting started with Git then try GitHub.

 The point of this is every time you make a change to a Power BI Desktop file, you save the resulting PBIX file in your source control repository, with a comment explaining what has changed and why.
 You can then roll back to any version of the file in the future should you need to.

 Note that PBIX files can become very large when you import data, so you may want to limit the size by saving the file as a PBIT, a Power BI Template.
 When you next load the PBIT it will load the data again.
 It's not ideal, but saves a lot of space.
 Just choose 'Save As' and change the type to 'Power BI template'.